 Khum Vongburi Museum is a magnificent two-storey teak mansion built in the late 19th/early 20th century and now open to the public as a museum.
 It was the home of Luang Phongphibun and his wife Chao Nantha.
 Phongphibun was a nobleman who made his fortune in the teak timber trade when his wife was a member of the Phrae royal family.

-This beautifully preserved residence, set in manicured gardens, is a classic example of turn-of-the-century Northern Thai style.
-The architecture is not classical Thai, but shows European influences. (notably French, British, Dutch, due to the companies heavily involved in teak exploitation in northern Thailand during this period).
+This beautifully preserved residence, set within well-maintained gardens, is a classic example of Northern Thai style at the turn of the century.
+The architecture is not classically Thai, but shows European influences (particularly French, British, and Dutch, due to the companies heavily involved in teak logging in Northern Thailand during this period).

-The two-story, tiled, high-ceilinged, large-balcony style is somewhat reminiscent of colonial buildings seen in Burma, but the intricate wood carving on the gables and balustrades is very much in keeping with the traditional style.
-Lanna.
-It is actually a Thai version of the style “ gingerbread » mentioned in intro.
+The two-story, tiled roof, high ceilings, and large balcony are somewhat reminiscent of colonial buildings, particularly those found in Burma, but the intricate wood carving on the gables and balustrades clearly distinguishes it from the traditional Lanna style.
+It is, in fact, a Thai version of the "gingerbread" style mentioned in the introduction.

-If I give you examples of temples to see below, I will point out this one here since it is nearby.
-You can indeed take a look at the nearby temple, the What Phong The name.
+If I give you examples of temples to see below, I'll mention this one right here since it's nearby.
+You can also take a look at the neighboring temple, Wat Phong Sunan.

-Looking You will then be taken aback by its giant statue of a turtle topped with a small Buddha, next to it is a white structure topped with multiple chedis with golden umbrellas, typical of the Burmese style.
-Also in the courtyard you will see a golden statue of a reclining Buddha.
+You will then be struck by its giant statue of a tortoise topped with a small Buddha; next to it is a white structure topped with multiple chedis with golden parasols, typical of the Burmese style.
+In the courtyard, you will also see a golden statue of a reclining Buddha.

 Khum Chao Luang